 DMCA Agent Problems

 On June 30, 2015, the Honorable J. Paul Oetken issued a ruling on a summary judgment motion in a case known as BWP Media USA v.
 Hollywood Fan Sites LLC.
-The ruling emphasizes how important it is to strictly follow the safe harbor immunity requirements of the DMCA.
+The ruling emphasizes how important it is to strictly follow the DMCA safe harbor compliance requirements.

 The case involves multiple copyright holders suing three companies who run over 4,500 celebrity fan sites.
 The plaintiffs allege their copyrighted images were published on the defendants’ sites by users without permission.
 Such use constitutes copyright infringement.

 As one would expect, the defendants asserted the DMCA safe harbor provisions invalidated these claims as a matter of law.
 The plaintiffs, in turn, filed the current summary judgment motion arguing the defendants failed to properly and timely file DMCA agent designations, which waived the protections available under the law.